-The McPherson Dance Studio offers a variety of dance classes for adults and children in Edinburgh.
+The McPherson Dance Studio offers a variety of dance classes for adults and children in Berwick Upon Tweed and Edinburgh.
 We cater for all ages and abilities and everyone is very welcome to join us at any time.
-Why not join us for a FREE TRIAL class?

-Classes are held in the North East Side of Edinburgh at the following venues near Hillside and Meadowbank:-
+Classes are held in the North East Side of Edinburgh at the following venue:-

 We offer the following classes and dance styles:-